tougshire/wibekwa/README.md

 ## Installation

-Wibekwa requires Wibekwa_base, Touglates and Wagtail ModelAdmin.
-Touglates requires Markdown.
+Wibekwa requires wibekwa_base, touglates and wagtail_modeladmin.
+Touglates requires markdown.
+If you're using a different template app than wibekwa_base, you can substitute that app

 These instructions are written with the assumption that you're starting a new project